CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 Dueue shows an error message <br>
 Use case resumes at step 1

-2a.
-The list is empty

-> 2a1.
-Dueue shows message "You have no tasks during that period."<br>
-  Use case ends

-#### Use case: See autocomplete messages when typing
+#### Use case: View on due date

 **MSS**

-1. User requests to list all tasks
+1. User requests to view all tasks due on a specific date
-2. Dueue shows a list of tasks
+2. Dueue shows a list of tasks due that date<br>
-3. User types "finish" and types part of the name of a very long task name
-4. Dueue displays all the possible tasks <br>
 Use case ends.

 **Extensions**

-2a.
-The list is empty

-> Use case ends

-3a.
-The given name is not part of any task name

-> 3a1.
-Dueue shows message "There is no matching task name" <br>
-  3a2.
-User edits the name<br>
-  Use case resumes at step 3

-#### Use case: Change user interface

-**MSS**

-1. Advanced user requests to go into settings
-2. Dueue shows a menu of settings
-3. Advanced user requests to go into appearance
-4. Dueue shows a list of commands you can use in appearance
-5. Advanced user requests to change background color of UI to blue
-6. Dueue changes the background color to blue <br>
-Use case ends.

-**Extensions**

-6a.
-The RGB code of blue entered is invalid

-> 6a1.
-Dueue shows message "RGB code entered is invalid"<br>
-  Use case resumes at step 5

-#### Use case: Change the list of a task

-**MSS**

-1. User requests to change the list of a task
-2. Dueue ask the user for a list
-3. User type in the name of the list
-4. Dueue shows the tasks in the list
-  Use case ends.

-**Extension**

 1a.
-The given task is invalid
+The given date is invalid

 > 1a1.
-Dueue shows an error message and ask for a task<br>
+Dueue shows an error message adn the standard format for specifying dates<br>
-  Use case resumes at step 2
+  Use case resumes at step 1

-3a.
-The user wants to create a new list for the task

-> 3a1.
-Dueue shows an error message and ask whether the user wants to create a new list<br>
-> 3a2.
-User indicate yes<br>
-  Use case resume at step 4

-3b.
-The list name does not exist

-> 3b1.
-Dueue shows an error message and ask whether the user wants to create a new list<br>
-> 3b2.
-User indicate No<br>
-> 3b3.
-Dueue ask the user for a new list name<br>
-  Use case resume at step 3

-#### Use case: Mark task as finished
+#### Use case: Undo previous edit/add/delete/finish command

 **MSS**

-1. User requests to mark a task as finished
+1. User request to undo previous command
-2. Dueue show the current unfinished task
+2. Dueue display a successful undo message<br>
-Use case ends.
+Use case ends

 **Extension**

 1a.
-Task does not exist
+Previous command is undoable

 > 1a1.
 Dueue shows an error message<br>
-  Use case resume at step 1

-1b.
-The task had been marked as finished
-> 1b1.
-Dueue inform the User that the task had been marked<br>
-  Use case ends.
+  Use case ends

-#### Use case: Change details of a task
+#### Use case: Redo previous undo command

 **MSS**

-1. User requests to change details of the task
+1. User request to redo previous undo command
-2. Dueue ask for the details to be change
-3. User type in the details to be changed
-4. Dueue shows the changes
+2. Dueue display a successful redo message<br>
-Use case ends.
+Use case ends

 **Extension**

 1a.
-Task does not exist
+Previous command is not an undo command

 > 1a1.
 Dueue shows an error message<br>
-Use case resume at step 1

-#### Use case: View help message when entering the system.

-**MSS**

-1. User starts the system
-2. Dueue display the help message
   Use case ends

-#### Use case: Add a task with priority level
+#### Use case: Create a new list

 **MSS**

-1. User request for to add a task with priority level
+1. User create a new list by adding a new task under that list
-2. Dueue shows the created task
+2. Dueue display a successful message upon addition and update the names of lists<br>
 Use case ends

-**Extension**

-1a.
-Priority level does not exist
-> 1a1.
-Dueue shows an error message<br>
-Use case resume at step 1

-#### Use case: Undo previous command
+#### Use case: Remove an empty list with no more tasks

 **MSS**

-1. User request to undo previous command
+1. User deletes the last tasks inside the list
-2. Dueue display a successful undo message
+2. Dueue display a successful message upon deletion and update the names of lists<br>
 Use case ends

-#### Use case: View all past due task
+#### Use case: List the finished/unfinished/favorite tasks under a specific list

 **MSS**

-1. User request to view all past due task
-2. Dueue display all the past due task.
+1. User requests to list the finished/unfinished/favorite tasks under a specific list by providing the list name
+2. Dueue shows a list of the finished/unfinished/favorite tasks under a specific list<br>
-Use case ends
+Use case ends.

-**Extension**
+**Extensions**

 1a.
-There is no past due task
+The given list command input format is invalid

 > 1a1.
-Dueue shows an error message<br>
+Dueue shows an error and a help message<br>
+  Use case resumes at step 1

+#### Use case: View past due tasks

+**MSS**

+1. User views a specific list of tasks
+2. Dueue display a red label below the task name of the past due tasks<br>
 Use case ends

-{More to be added}

-## Appendix C : Non Functional Requirements

-1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should be able to respond for any command within 0.5 second.

-## Appendix D : Product Survey
+## Appendix C : Product Survey

 **Wunderlist**